-The school produces risk assessments for all aspects of students' time covering travelling from their own homes, daily sessions at the school, activities and excursion, getting to and from school and free time.
-The risk assessments relevant to the U18s are included in the Junior Handbook which is sent to the parents/guardian prior to arrival.
-The ones covering activities etc are read and signed for by group leaders or school activity leaders before all activities or excursions.
-Group leaders are asked to ensure all their students are aware of the risks involved and that they should take great care to emphasise how important these risks may be and that students must behave accordingly.
+Risk assessments covering activities etc are read and signed for by group leaders or school activity leaders before all activities or excursions.
+Group leaders are asked to ensure that all their students are aware of the risks involved and that they should take great care to emphasise how important these risks may be, and that students must behave accordingly.